mfthomps/Labtainers/azure/README.txt

 That will create a ~/labtainers_azure directory.

+CD to the ~/labtainers_azure directory
+    cd ~/labtainers_azure

+Log into your Azure account:
+    az login
+NOTE:  If your account has access to more than one Azure Subscription, you need to change these parameters to specify the student subscription before running the install_labtainers script:
+    1. Change the  ~/.azure/clouds.config to show your student subscription number
+    2. Change the entries in ~/.azureProfile.json so that only your student subscription shows “isDefault”= true, the rest being set to ‘false’.

-CD to the ~/labtainers_azure directory and run the create_vm.sh script, passing in a user ID.
+Once logged into Azure, run the create_vm.sh script, passing in a user ID.
 The ID can be any name, e.g.,
-    cd ~/labtainers_azure
     ./create_vm.sh myname

+The create_vm.sh script may take a while to run.
+The process is complete when you see “Labtainers is up.
-After the script finishes (it will take several minutes), point a browser to http://localhost:6901 and perform the labs.
+Point a local browser to localhost:6901” and perform the labs.
 When prompted for a password in the browser, just click submit or OK, i.e., leave the password blank.

 When done with labs, run the get_results.sh script: